weaveworks/policy-agent/docs/running_agent.md

 ## Filling in the data

-Before you could run the yaml [file](../agent.yaml) the following values need to be manually filled first.
+Before you can start running the agent, the following values need to be manually filled first.
+You need to have [helm](https://helm.sh/) installed to generate the agent yaml.
+The chart directory for the agent can be found [here](../helm/Chart.yaml).

 ### Persistent volume